InnoPQ HDRmaster by FF Pictures

-Now with advanced HDR analysis tools, more file formats, GPU accelleration (up to 10x faster than version 1), dynamic metadata and automatic inspection features.
+Now with advanced HDR analysis tools, more file formats, GPU accelleration (up to 10x faster than version 1), HDR10+ advanced and HLG+ dynamic metadata as well as automatic inspection features.

-HDRmaster is the successor of SEIedit.
+InnoPQ HDRmaster is the successor of SEIedit and HDRmaster 8K.
 This tool for Windows includes all capabilities to inject or edit HDR / HLG metadata into video streams.

-HDRmaster will also allow you to read RAW YcbCr values as well as decoded RGB and nit values.
+HDRmaster also allows you to read RAW YCbCr values as well as decoded RGB and nit values.

 HDRmaster allows you to: